Asian elephant: Size

 On average, when fully-grown, bulls are about 2.75 m tall at the shoulder and 4.0 t in weight, while cows are smaller at about 2.40 m at the shoulder and 2.7 t in weight.
 Sexual dimorphism in body size is relatively less pronounced in Asian elephants than in African bush elephants; with bulls averaging 15% and 23% taller in the former and latter respectively.
 Length of body and head including trunk is 5.5–6.5 m with the tail being 1.2–1.5 m long.
-The largest bull elephant ever recorded was shot by the Maharajah of Susang in the Garo Hills of Assam, India in 1924, it weighed an estimated 7 t, stood 3.43 m tall at the shoulder and was 8.06 m long from head to tail.
+The largest bull elephant ever recorded was shot by the Maharajah of Susang in the Garo Hills of Assam, India, in 1924, it weighed an estimated 7 t, stood 3.43 m tall at the shoulder and was 8.06 m long from head to tail.
+The Raja Gaj elephant of Bardia National Park was estimated to be 11.3 ft tall at the shoulder and one of the biggest Asian bull elephants.
 There are reports of larger individuals as tall as 3.7 m.

-Trunk

-The distinctive trunk is an elongation of the nose and upper lip combined; the nostrils are at its tip, which has one finger-like process.
-The trunk contains as many as 60,000 muscles, which consist of longitudinal and radiating sets.
-The longitudinals are mostly superficial and subdivided into anterior, lateral, and posterior.
-The deeper muscles are best seen as numerous distinct fasciculi in a cross-section of the trunk.
-The trunk is a multipurpose prehensile organ and highly sensitive, innervated by the maxillary division of the trigeminal nerve and by the facial nerve.
-The acute sense of smell uses both the trunk and Jacobson's organ.
-Elephants use their trunks for breathing, watering, feeding, touching, dusting, sound production and communication, washing, pinching, grasping, defence and offence.